raspberrypilearning/generic-python-for-loop/en/step_1.md

 #### For loop over a range starting from 1

 Sometimes it's useful to start counting from 1 instead of 0.
-This **for loop** prints the numbers from

 ```python
 for i in range(1, 6):